 An outbreak of typical A. salmonicida in P. spathula fingerlings at a hatchery in Arkansas, USA, in 1992 caused 90% mortality of approximately 7,000 fish (Ford, Cipriano & Penniston 1994).
-Typical A. salmonicida caused mortality (no numbers given) in A. oxyrinchus (40 g) in a hatchery also in the USA (Mohler 2003).
+Typical A. salmonicida also caused mortality (no numbers given) in farmed A. oxyrinchus (40 g) in the USA (Mohler 2003) and juvenile A. baerii in Spain (Vazquez-Fernandez et al. 2023).

-Typical A. salmonicida causes a high rate of mortality in farmed salmonids, up to 100% in both natural infections and challenge trials (Boily, Malcolm & Johnson 2019; Cipriano et al. 2001; Dallaire-Dufresne et al. 2014).
+Typical A. salmonicida causes a high rate of mortality in salmonids, up to 100% in both natural infections and challenge trials (Boily, Malcolm & Johnson 2019; Cipriano et al. 2001; Dallaire-Dufresne et al. 2014).

 There are limited recent publications about mortalities in wild or farmed populations due to typical A. salmonicida.
 In 1992, an outbreak in S. maximus in net cages in Spain caused 15% cumulative mortality out of approximately 1,200 fish over one month (Toranzo & Barja 1992).
-C. rupestris and

-C. exoletus polycultured with S. salar in net pens in Scotland in 1991-1992 suffered 55% mortality due to typical A. salmonicida infection (Treasurer & Laidler 1994).
+C. rupestris and C. exoletus polycultured with S. salar in net pens in Scotland in 1991-1992 suffered 55% mortality due to typical A. salmonicida infection (Treasurer & Laidler 1994).
 During 2008, mass mortalities (no numbers given) in wild P. fluviatilis in North Lithuanian rivers were attributed to typical A. salmonicida (Skrodenyte-Arbaciauskiene et al. 2010).
 Typical A. salmonicida infections in D. labrax cultured in net pens on the Mediterranean Coast of Spain in 2012 caused cumulative mortalities of 3.8% (Fernández-Álvarez et al. 2016).